Code of Practice

 When working as a subcontractor, copywriters must treat all project information as confidential, apply the same professional standards regardless of who is paying, and raise concerns with the contractor rather than the end client.

 When subcontracting work to others, copywriters remain accountable to their client for quality and delivery.
-They must vet subcontractors appropriately, provide clear briefs, review work before passing it to clients, and pay subcontractors fairly and on time.
+They must vet subcontractors appropriately, provide clear briefs, review work before passing it to clients, and pay subcontractors according to agreed terms and within reasonable timeframes.